 Stanley Park is also home to Canada’s largest aquarium, which I always love stopping at during the rare rainy day in Vancouver in the summer.
 Around 65,000 animals are housed here, hosted in all manner of habitats and interactive experiences like the 4D Shark Experience.
 Exhibits include the Wild Coast, Canada’s Arctic, The Tropics, Penguin Point, and more.

 Vancouver, the city, is within ferry distance of Vancouver Island, which is just off the coast.
 This island is known for its unspoiled beaches, surfing, and leisure pastimes, especially in summer.

-The main center is Victoria, but most of the island offers superb natural, camping, dining, and cultural experiences.
+The main center is Victoria, and you’ll love taking a one day trip to Victoria, but most of the island offers superb natural, camping, dining, and cultural experiences.
 This is a popular

 Among the many highlights to be found on Vancouver Island are:

 - Tofino – The surfing hotspot on the island also offers bear watching!

 - Victoria – The biggest city on the island also happens to be the capital city of British Columbia.